 Troubleshooting and repairing an ice maker are jobs that do-it-yourselfers can handle with a little bit of guidance.

-The most common problem that occurs with an ice maker is failing to make ice.
-Other problems include a failure to stop making ice, and the unit freezing up.
-Here you’ll find instructions on how to troubleshoot your ice maker and make ice maker repairs if one of these problems occurs.
-We begin with the most common problem—the ice maker failing to make ice.
+The most common problem with an ice maker is that it doesn’t make ice.
+Other problems include an ice maker that won’t stop making ice or freezes up.
+Here we begin with the most common problem—the ice maker stops making ice.